Toronto eLearning School

 Students in Grades 9 and 10 will make the choice between De-streamed, academic, applied and open courses primarily on the basis of their strengths, interests, and needs.
 Their parents or guardians, the Principal and teachers, will help them make their choices, which will be reflected in their Annual Education Plan.
 Grade 10 academic courses prepare students for Grade 11 University or College preparation courses; Grade 10 applied courses prepare students for Grade 11 College or Workplace preparation courses.

-Changing Course types: Students who are successful in any academic or applied course in Grade 9 will have the opportunity to enter either the academic or applied course in the same subject in Grade 10.
-Additional preparation may be required and will be determined by the Principal.
-In the case of Mathematics, students who wish to change from Grade 9 Applied Mathematics to Grade 10 Academic Mathematics may do so only by taking Grade 9 Academic Mathematics or completing the designated transfer course.
+Changing Course types: Students who are successful in any De-streamed course in Grade 9 will have the opportunity to enter either the academic or applied course in the same subject in Grade 10.

 Grades 11 and 12 Courses